Our Partners

 Learn more about Eastern Illinois Foodbank’s work here.

-The First Followers Reentry Program works to support our community members who have recently been released from prison.
-They run peer mentoring and job training programs to support at-risk individuals in the community, and we’ve partnered with them to support vegetable gardens at their education and training center.
+• The First Followers Reentry Program works to support our community members who have recently been released from prison.
+We have partnered with First Followers to provide a garden space for their Top Soil program in our Community Classroom!

 Learn more about First Followers’ work here.